How I Do What I Do

 So….How is it done?

 Silk screen printing isn’t common.
-Indeed, I don’t meet many other people who work in the medium, though secondary school children often do it.
+Indeed, I don’t meet many other people who work in the medium, though secondary school children sometimes experience it.

 The technique came from 12th & 13th century China & Japan but came to prominence during Andy Warhol’s involvement with the Pop Art movement in the 60s.